tsnl/pdm/doc/dev/roadmap.md

 * end result very similar to Go!
 Array[T,n] copied in block but accessed with array[...] operator's analogue

-- use `->` for 'def' statements to line up 'def' with lambdas, connote fn definition.
+- use `->` for 'def' statements to line up 'def' with lambdas, connote anonymous_fn definition.
 - use binary `->` operator for function typing
   - lpattern and typespec are mutually exclusive, so no conflict between